devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step50.md

 `cp notes.txt pages.txt`{{execute}}

-You can check whether the file has been copied or not by
+You can check whether the file has been copied or not by referring `ls` command output.

 If destination exists it will overwrite the file and in some cases it will ask you for a prompt (yes/no) to overwrite the file or not.